Mulc1b3R/Theseus-AI/README.md

 # Theseus-AI

 Open AI gpt 3.5 Web Page Designer and editor.
-It allows you to create and design static web pages with ease.
+Enables you to create and design web pages with ease.
 The tool is programmed using ReactJS and is designed to help individuals and teams build web pages faster.

 Demo:  https://mulc1b3r.github.io/Theseus-AI/